playermissile/dli_tutorial/index.rst

 list of commands.
 Each command causes ANTIC to draw a certain number of scan lines in a particular way.
 A DLI can be set on any ANTIC command.

+ANTIC supports display lists that produce at most 240 scan lines (even on PAL systems where many more scan lines are available), and the vertical blank interval always starts after 248 scan lines.
+When drawing scan lines, ANTIC skips 8 scan lines at to top of the display, so the output from the display list starts at the 9th scan line.
+A standard display list starts with 24 blank lines and 192 scan lines of display data, meaning that the TV will see 32 blank lines (the 8 automatically skipped plus the 24 in a standard display list) followed by 192 scan lines of display, then 24 blank lines, and finally the vertical blank that consumes the remaining 14 scan lines on NTSC (or 64 on PAL).

 An ANTIC display list command consists of 1 byte with an optional 2 byte address.
 There are 3 types of commands: blank lines, graphics modes, and jump commands.
 Commands are encoded into the byte using a bitmask where low 4 bits